Data Modifiers

 Here is a brief description of each of the modifiers:

-- Chain - Allows to combine multiple modifiers in the same connector.
-This is useful, if you need to perform multiple operations on the same dataset.
-In the
+Allows the combination of multiple modifiers in the same connector.
+This is useful if you need to perform multiple operations on the same dataset.
+In the chain

 dataModifier: {type: 'Chain',chain: [{// ...
 Another modifier options}, {// ...
 Another modifier options}]}

-- Range - Can be used to filter the data by minimal and maximal value.
-It works both for numbers as well as alphanumerical values.
-The
+Can filter the data by minimal and maximal values.
+It works both for numbers and alphanumerical values.
+The column

-option specifies, from which column the values should be used to perform a filtering, and theminValue
+option specifies from which column the values should be used to perform filtering, and the minValue

 specify the range limits.
 Here is an example: